Published by Christina Riley. Last Updated on December 5, 2023.

 For those occasions, we’ve made a list of the best day trips from Durham that will surely pique your interest!
 From busy cities to small towns, these quick getaways from Durham are perfect for a day trip or even longer!

-To help you plan your adventures, we’ve organized these day trips from Durham by distance and within the following sections:
+To help you plan your adventures, we’ve organized these places to visit near Durham by distance and within the following sections:

 - 15 Outdoor Day Trips from Durham (State Parks sites nearby)